izeni-team/RetroluxReflector/README.md

 # Installation

 RetroluxSerializer is available through [Carthage](https://github.com/Carthage/Carthage).
-Since RetroluxSerializer uses Swift 3.0 and Xcode 8.0, you'll need [Carthage 0.18.0 or newer](https://github.com/Carthage/Carthage/releases).
+Since RetroluxSerializer uses Swift 3.0 and Xcode 8.0, you'll need to [install Carthage 0.18.0 or newer](https://github.com/Carthage/Carthage/releases).
+You can check which version you have by running `carthage version`.

 Then, add this to your `Cartfile`: